Dallas Car Accident Lawyer

 Other Common Injuries Caused by Dallas Car Accidents

 While safety features like airbags and seatbelts have made tremendous improvements to driver and passenger safety over the past several decades, serious injuries are still a common outcome of crashes and collisions, even minor accidents which occur at low speeds.
-Some examples of serious injuries and medical complications which frequently result from automotive accidents include:
+Some examples of serious injuries and medical complications which frequently result from automotive accidents include the following:

 - Cuts and Lacerations